-And make no mistake, Murray says, being a mom is super gross.
-The cringe-worthy physical mom issues are directly related to the havoc that is caused in a woman’s body by growing another human inside of it.
-Sure, women are built to do exactly that, but that doesn’t mean there aren’t consequences.
+Make no mistake, Murray says, being a mom is super gross.
+The cringe-worthy physical mom issues are directly related to the havoc that is caused by growing another human inside of your body.
+Sure, evolution has built cisgender women to do exactly that, but that doesn’t mean there aren’t consequences.
 Consider the number of organs that need to be displaced and rearranged in order to make room for something that gets as large as a watermelon.

 That’s exactly why one in three mothers develop postpartum urinary incontinence.
 It’s also the reason cold season sucks for a mom — a good coughing fit will likely lead to surprise pee.
 There’s no holding it in.
 And it’s more than just coughing that leads to the unwanted release of urine.
 Laughter does the trick.
 So does exercising.
 Murray mentions one friend who can’t do certain yoga poses anymore because “she’s afraid she’s going to pee herself.”

 Another hush-hush postpartum issue men are unlikely to hear about is hemorrhoids.
-They are also incredibly common and can range from uncomfortable and itchy to incredibly painful.
-In some cases they hamper intimacy.
-It’s hard to say, “Yes, but please be aware of my anal discomfort.”
+They are incredibly common and can range from uncomfortable and itchy to incredibly painful.
+In some cases, they hamper intimacy.
+It’s hard to say, “Yes, let’s have sex, but please be aware of my anal discomfort.”

 It’s important to note that the yuck isn’t all below the waist.
 After pregnancy, a woman will start to lose the hair that was made full and bright by pregnancy hormones.
 Clogged drains abound.

-Also, breastfeeding leads to its own specific sort of awfulness.
+Breastfeeding leads to its own specific sort of awfulness.
 Consider the fact that nipples need to develop a callus.
-And sometimes a condition called mastitis can lead not only to pain but to the discharge of pus.
+And sometimes a condition called mastitis can lead not only to pain, but also to the discharge of pus.
 Whether or not this happens, mothers know that it’s a very real possibility.
 Breastfeeding may be beautiful, but it doesn’t always engender beautiful thoughts.

-But the grossness doesn’t stop at infancy.
-While both men and women are likely to have an equal chance of getting a kid’s bodily fluids on their person, it seems like moms are more likely to have their bathroom privacy revoked by a kid.
+The grossness doesn’t stop at infancy.
+Although men and women are likely to have an equal chance of getting a kid’s bodily fluids on their person, it seems like moms are more likely to have their bathroom privacy revoked by a kid.